nrvate/aimd/uranus_in_polarites.md

 * **Dissonances:**  30% -  Can clash with Chiron's  need for personal healing and introspection,  leading to a tendency to prioritize the needs of others over their own.
 * **Tilt:** 40% Harmony Tilt

-**Chiron/Uranus (Yin Chiron, Leading Uranus): The  Unconventional Mentor,  Guiding Through Transformation**
+**Chiron/Uranus (Yin Chiron, Uranus Leading): The  Unconventional Mentor,  Guiding Through Transformation**
 * **Principle:** This archetype embodies a unique blend of wisdom,  rebellion,  and healing.
 They have often walked a path less traveled,  facing challenges and setbacks that have forged within them a deep understanding of the human condition.
 Chiron's  wounded wisdom guides Uranus's  revolutionary spirit,  leading them to mentor and guide others through their own journeys of transformation.
 Their approach is often unconventional,  challenging traditional norms and encouraging a more authentic and individualistic path to wholeness.
 * **Examples:**  Life coaches who specialize in helping people overcome adversity,  spiritual teachers who guide others through unconventional practices,  mentors who share their wisdom and experience to empower others.
 * **Core Dissonance:**  The core dissonance lies in the potential for projecting their own unhealed wounds and biases onto their students or clients,  hindering their ability to offer impartial guidance and support.